JetBrains/teamcity-documentation/topics/customizing-notifications.md

 * __message__ — plain text of the message to send
 * __link__ — URL of the TeamCity page that contains detailed information about the event

-The Atom/RSS feeds template differs from the others.
-Refer to the [dedicated section](#TeamCity+Notification+Properties) for details.

 ### Customization Examples